omega8cc/provision_tasks_extra/README.txt

   http://drupal.org/project/provision_tasks_extra

-In addition, for 'Rebuild registry', you will need to install an addtional Drush extension:
+In addition, for 'Rebuild registry', you will need to install an additional Drush extension:

   http://drupal.org/project/registry_rebuild